Obl1o/bash-cheat-sheet/README.md

 | `systemctl <command>`            | Control systemd services (start, stop, restart)                    |
 | `service <service> <action>`     | Manage services (start, stop, restart)                             |
 | `journalctl`                     | View logs from the systemd journal                                 |

+## CONTRIBUTING
+If you find errors or want to suggest the addition of a particular command that you deem important, feel free to submit a pull request.